 E6 – Reciprocity Candidates

 Candidates with an unexpired verification on another state’s registry but who have not worked as a nurse aide in the past two years must apply for and pass both portions of the NNAAP exam within one year or three attempts.
 Upon successful completion of the exam, the candidate will be included in the Nurse Aide Registry.
-A valid copy of the GMCF approval to test letter, social security card, and photo ID must be submitted with the completed application.
+Candidates must submit a non-deficient completed reciprocity form to Alliant Health Solutions for review.

-After establishing your eligibility route, use the following guidelines to schedule the exam:
+After establishing your eligibility route, you can take steps to schedule the exam.

 The established testing fees in Georgia are as follows: